simontran9/notes/adt_and_algo/adt/queue.md

 ### Insertion

-1. If the queue is full, resize the backing array to increase its current capacity.
+1. If the queue is full, resize the backing array by allocating a new array by the growth factor.
+Copy existing elements in order from `front` to `back`, then, reset the `front` to 0 and `back` to the current size.
 2. Place the new element at the `back` index.
 3. Update the `back` index to `(back + 1) % capacity`.